mars0i/bali/doc/BehSpacePlan2.md

 ##### Relig effect function

 1. Big shelf: Step-like change from 0 to a 1 near 0.5.

-Could be a literal step function, or e.g.
+	a. step at 0.5

-	`relig-effect-center` = 10, `relig-effect-endpt` = 3.5.
+	b. sigmoid-ey: `relig-effect-center` = 10, `relig-effect-endpt` = 3.5.

 2. Smaller shelf, with steep but gradual curve starting at around 0.5, e.g.